MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 ## How executor memory actually works

-In Apache Spark 3.5.x, each executor's memory is divided into several regions, each with a specific job.
+In Apache Spark, each executor's memory is divided into several regions, each with a specific job.
 When Spark runs on cluster managers like YARN or Kubernetes, it requests containers to execute work.
 Each executor runs as a separate **JVM process** within these containers.

 ### Total container memory